 When we saw the amazing custom desserts Lexy Cardoze sells through her Baking Things Happen enterprise, we were excited to speak to her about her skills and inspiration.
 What we didn’t expect was to learn about her background in engineering but looking at her creative, artful desserts it’s not hard to see how her advanced technical skills shine.

-Lexy’s mission is all in the name, “Baking Things Happen stems from my method of working with customers to make their dream cake happen using unique techniques and creating completely custom cakes every time.”
-Every flavor and cake style on her website are merely suggestions.
-That’s why she loves when a customer reaches out to build on something she’s already done, or makes a completely random request, like a Cookies and Cream Corgi cake, complete with rice krispy treat ears.
+Lexy’s mission is all in the name, “Baking Things Happen stems from my method of working with customers to make their dream cake happen using unique techniques and to create completely custom cakes every time.”
+Every flavor and cake style on her website is merely suggestions.
+That’s why she loves when a customer reaches out to build on something she’s already done, or makes a completely random request, like a Cookies and Cream Corgi cake, complete with rice Krispy treat ears.
 “I had never created a cake design like that before, so I was excited to figure out the logistics behind it and both the customer and I were thrilled with the end result!”
-It was yet another time where her engineer’s brain contributed to her baking success.
-“I definitely see how that side of me factors into baking, it’s problem solving; I did a wedding cake for 300 people and it helped me figure out the weight and size and how many support beams I would need.”
+It was yet another time when her engineer’s brain contributed to her baking success.
+“I definitely see how that side of me factors into baking, it’s problem-solving; I did a wedding cake for 300 people and it helped me figure out the weight and size and how many support beams I would need.